JKTKops/JKTKops.github.io/_posts/computer-architecture/2022-08-08-basics-overview.md

 A more advanced technique called _branch prediction_ attempts to guess whether or not a branch will be taken as soon as it is decoded, and gets the next instruction from the predicted location in the program.
-What we're doing is the same as predicted that all branches are not taken.
+What we're doing is the same as predicting that all branches are not taken.

 It turns out that accurate branch prediction is _extremely_ important for performance in even